musharaf-shaik-29/CodeAlpha_ArtificialIntelligenceChatbot/CodeAlpha_ArtificialIntelligenceChatbot-main/README.md

 # 🎓 About
-Created by P Rama Krishna as part of the CodeAlpha Internship
+Created by shaik musharaf as part of the CodeAlpha Internship